We are an Eco-School!

 We welcome any further suggestions on how we can be saving water in school.

-Miss Bishop - SMSC Lead
+Miss Bishop - Sustainability Lead